VLAN Configuration Commands Step by Step Explained

 Configuring VLANs on switches

-We will configure two VLANs in this network: VLAN-10 and VLAN-20.
-We will use VLAN-10 for the network 10.0.0.0/8.
-We will use VLAN-20 for the network 20.0.0.0/8.
-We will keep one PC from each switch in a VLAN.
+Configure two VLANs: VLAN-10 and VLAN-20.
+Use VLAN-10 for the network 10.0.0.0/8 and VLAN-20 for the network 20.0.0.0/8.
+Keep one PC from each switch in a VLAN.

 Access the first switch's CLI prompt.
 Enter global configuration mode and use the vlan command to create a new VLAN.
 This command needs a VLAN number as an argument.
 It checks the specified VLAN number for an existing VLAN before creating a new VLAN.
 If it finds an existing VLAN having the specified number, it does not create a new VLAN.
 It enters VLAN configuration mode for the existing VLAN.
 If it does not find an existing VLAN having the specified number, it creates a new VLAN and enters VLAN configuration mode for the new VLAN.
+VLAN configuration mode allows you to configure additional options, such as name and RSPAN.
+In a basic configuration, you do not need to configure these options.
+Use the exit command to exit VLAN configuration mode.

 The following commands create VLAN-10.